ethersphere/bzzaar-contracts/README.md

 Please ensure that you have filled in all the following values from the `.env.example` before attempting to run the script (private key and Infura API key are only necessary for Goerli):

 ```
+# the address of the Uniswap v2 router (router 02) on Goerli
+ROUTER_ADDRESS_GOERLI= # currently 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D

 # Deployer EOA private key
 GOERLI_DEPLOYER_PRIV_KEY=